Top 5 Reasons to Become a Respite Foster Parent

-Show foster kids your favorite things!
-Often, respite foster parents have foster kids on weekends so they have the opportunity to share favorite tourist spots, bike paths, museums, and movies!
+Show kids in foster care your favorite things!
+Often, respite foster parents have kids in foster care on weekends so they have the opportunity to share favorite tourist spots, bike paths, museums, and movies!
 Plus, many museums and kids events have special rates for foster families.

-Give foster kids and full-time foster parents a break.
-When you become a respite foster parent, you are helping foster parents get a much-needed break and foster kids get individual attention.
+Give kids and full-time foster parents a break.
+When you become a respite foster parent, you are helping foster parents get a much-needed break and kids get individual attention.

 Respite foster parents have the opportunity make a huge impact in the lives of kids and families that need it in a way that doesn't take over the foster parents' whole life.
 It is a big small thing.

 Respite is a great starting place for families who are new to parenting or just new to fostering.
 It gives you time to decide if full-time fostering is a good fit for your family, while still allowing you to support youth in care.

 Learn more about how to support kids in foster care or contact us today to get started.